Andy Cook (footballer, born 1990): Walsall

 On 22 May 2018, it was announced that Cook would be signing for Walsall on a two-year contract, linking up with former Wrexham manager, Dean Keates.
 Cook scored on his EFL debut, a rebound from a penalty in a 2–1 home victory against Plymouth Argyle.

 Mansfield Town

 Cook joined Mansfield Town on 21 June 2019 for an undisclosed fee on a two-year contract.

 Despite scoring 7 goals in his first 10 games for Mansfield, he was loaned out to former club Tranmere Rovers on 31 January 2020.

 At the end of the 2020–21 season, Cook was released by Mansfield.

 Bradford City

 On 27 January 2021, Cook signed for Bradford City on loan until the end of the 2020–21 season.

 After an impressive loan spell that saw him score 8 goals in 16 starts, Cook joined Bradford on a permanent basis on 12 June 2021, signing a two-year deal.

 Five goals in four matches in September 2022, taking his account for the season up to 11 in all competitions, saw Cook win the EFL League Two Player of the Month Award.

+Cook was nominated for the 2022–23 League Two Player of the Season award after helping Bradford City into the play-off places.
+He missed out on this award to Northampton Town's Sam Hoskins, but was named in the division's team of the season.

+Cook won the League Two golden boot award after scoring 28 goals in the regular season.
+He also won five awards at Bradford City's end of season awards, including Player of the Year.
+Following defeat in the play-off semi-final, he signed a new three-year contract in May 2023.

+On 23 September, Cook scored a hat-trick against Newport County in a 4–1 win, Bradford City's first away win of the season.

+On 1 January 2025, Cook sustained an injury to his anterior cruciate ligament, ruling him out for the remainder of the 2024–25 season.
+He had scored 15 goals in his 29 appearances during the season.

+Ahead of the 2025–26 season, Cook missed pre-season due to injury.